edude03/blog/neon-operator.md

 ## Starting with the rust code

-I've been using rust in production for the past 4ish years and I'm assuming the reader is also somewhat familiar with the rust ecosystem so I won't bore you - essentially I just needed to `cargo new neon-operator` and `cargo add kube-rs kube-api tokio clap thiserror tracing tracing-subscriber` (my typical litany of rust library for most projects) and I was off to the races.
+I've been using rust in production for the past 4ish years and I'm assuming the reader is also somewhat familiar with the rust ecosystem so I won't bore you - essentially I just needed to `cargo new neon-operator` and `cargo add kube-rs kube-api tokio clap thiserror tracing tracing-subscriber` (my typical litany of rust libraries for most projects) and I was off to the races.

 ## Setting up the build